France with baby

 Public Transportation with Babies in France

 Public transportation in France works well and it’s perfect.
-People generally use the metro when they have to travel a lot in France, especially having kids alongside.
-Getting into the metro might require going up and down some straight, so don’t bring a ton of luggage.
+People generally use the metro when they have to travel a lot in France, especially when having kids alongside.
+Getting into the metro might require going up and down some stairs, so don’t bring a ton of luggage.

 The trains are excellent as your baby or toddler can move around vs being strapped into a car seat.
 The trains are spacious, quiet, and even have baby-changing stations on board.